FAQs

 What trips and visits take place?

-A variety of trips and visits are arranged, varying from year to year.
-Overseas trips have included Classics trips to Italy and Greece, a History trip to Berlin, a Business Studies trip to New York, Spanish trips to Barcelona and Granada, a Design & Technology trip to Paris, a Geography trip to Iceland, and a sports tour to Holland.
-The Biology department has also arranged expeditions to Tanzania and Malawi via Operation Wallacea.
+We arrange a variety of trips and visits, varying from year to year.
+Overseas trips have included Classics trips to Italy and Greece, a History trip to Berlin, a Business Studies trip to New York, a Design & Technology trip to Paris, a Geography trip to Iceland, and a sports tour to Holland.
+The Biology department has also arranged expeditions to Tanzania, Malawi and Madagascar via Operation Wallacea.

-In the UK, we run visits to museums, galleries, the theatre, industry and other organisations to support the curriculum, along with field trips in Geography.
-Year 8 have a three-day residential visit to PGL Caythorpe each October.
+In the UK, we run visits to museums, galleries, the theatre, industry organisations and other institutions to support the curriculum, along with field trips in Geography.
+Year 8 have a three-day residential visit to PGL Caythorpe every October.

 Student Behaviour